ShadowTheHedgehogHacking/2P-ShdTH/workspace/README.md

 7. Select the folder where you will store the game content and modify its files

 ### Configuration of Dolphin
-** IT IS RECOMMENDED YOU USE OUR DOLPHIN BUILD in the main repo with TryTwo's additional debugger features
 1. Open Dolphin
-2. Select Configuration
+2. Select Config
 3. Select Paths Tab
 4. Select "Add" for Game Folders
 5. Navigate to the folder where you extracted the game
 6. Open the `sys` folder, and select "Select Folder"
-7. Close the confirmation pane, your games list should populate a new 0 filesize game of Shadow The Hedgehog Where the 0 filesize entry is the FST format game.
+7. Close the confirmation pane, your games list should populate a new 0 filesize game of Shadow The Hedgehog.
+The 0 filesize entry is the FST format game.
-8. Close Dolphin
+8. Open Dolphin Config (next to Graphics and Controllers)
-9. Add -d to launch options on shortcut
-10. Open Dolphin - note the new buttons.
+9. Click Interface on the Config settings window
+10. Enable "Show Debugging UI", then close the window.
 11. Select 'View' in the menu bar and pick the things you need (Code, breakpoints, registers is a good start)

 ### Other